jayant413/Weather-App/README.md

 Open https://localhost:3000 in your browser.

-Congratulations!
+🎉Congratulations!
 You have run the project successfully.